 We have a number of admissions events you can sign up for to learn more detailed information about our process.
-We highly recommend students attend one of our Admissions Presentations in person on select Fridays at 10am or virtually on select Thursdays at 6pm, and the Audition Workshop.
+We highly recommend students attend one of our Admissions Presentations (in person on select Fridays at 10am or virtually on select Thursdays at 6pm) and the Audition Workshop (in person on November 19 at 9:30am).

 Boston Arts Academy is the only public school for the visual and performing arts in the City of Boston.
 Our students are passionate about the arts, work and learn together as a community, and reflect the diversity of the city.
 Even more, they learn to use their voices for change.